 Yes, we’ll get into the overall guide.
 But first, promise me you are wearing the right type of safety gear.
 This is something that I can’t help but always point out whenever there’s a discussion about the blades.

-In the process of sharpening, you are totally exposed to blades which might counterattack.
+In the process of sharpening, you are totally exposed to blades that might counterattack.
 I mean it’s not too unusual of happenings where a certain person new to such sharpening chores cut themselves.
 So, I believe it’s always good, no wait, BEST to play it safe.

 Once you are ready with protective wears, let’s make your misery of dull saw fade away.

-Exercising Your Brain with Some Terms First.
+Exercising Your Brain with Some Terms First

 There are quite a few terms that you are going to meet in the process below or any other sharpening guides.
 I’m guessing you have quite less idea about hand saw parts and so, let me start from the basics.